ItsForkIT/psync-pc/README.md

-ground  and  aerial  data  mule  suggest  that pSync is  scalable  and clearly outperforms BitTorrent Sync in delivering even 30% more priority  packets  in  certain  test  cases.
+ground  and  aerial  data  mule  suggest  that pSync is  scalable  and clearly outperforms [BitTorrent Sync (now Resilio Sync)](https://en.wikipedia.org/wiki/Resilio_Sync) in delivering even 30% more priority  packets  in  certain  test  cases.